by Chris Woodford. Last updated: July 15, 2014.

 Different countries get their energy from different fuels.
 In the Middle East, there's more reliance on oil, as you'd expect, while in Asia, coal is more important.

 In the United States, the breakdown looks like this.
-From the pie chart, you can see that about 84–85% percent of US energy comes from fossil fuels, while the remainder comes from renewables and nuclear.
+From the pie chart, you can see that about 81% of US energy comes from fossil fuels (down from 84% in 2008), while the remainder comes from renewables and nuclear.
 Looking at the renewables alone, in the bar chart on the right, you can see that hydroelectric and biomass provide the lion's share, while wind and solar provide very little at all.
-Solar provides just 1 percent of US renewable energy.
+Solar provides just 2 percent of US renewable energy.
+Renewables have increased from 7% to 9% of the total since 2008.

 Please note that these charts cover total energy and not just electricity.